last extended/edited: 2 October 2024

 ‘Maybe not today.’

-‘Maybe after their meeting in October?’
+‘Maybe after the sex talk meeting in October?’

 ‘That’s a good idea,’ Mudiwa said with relief in her voice.

-© Charlie Alice Raya, book 3/1, shaping
+© Charlie Alice Raya, book 3/1, shaping, arrivals & shaping

 While I haven’t been in a relationship in a long time, I’m not a bit worried about having sex.
 I love my new chest and the growing muscles.
 I, for one, don’t need breasts for sex.